ICPRplshelp/ICPRplshelp/README.md

 # 👋 Hi

-Hello, I'm a second-year UofT undergraduate student studying computer science.
+Hello, I'm a third-year UofT undergraduate student studying computer science.

 This profile contains all my projects so far.
 I try to make the projects on this page as pratically useful as possible, even to those without any programming experience.
 They speak for themselves.